 Track overall performance

-The performance graph is where you can understand how your Experiences perform over time, as well as understand how the changes you make impact their engagement and completion rate.
+The performance graph is where you can understand how your Experiences perform over time and understand how the changes you make impact their engagement and completion rate.

-βΉ The "Performance chart" is available on the "Analytics" page of each Experience too, where you can also see, in the case of Tours, for example, the overall completion rate.
+βΉ The "Performance chart" is also available on the "Analytics" page of each Experience, where you can see, in the case of Tours, for example, the overall completion rate.

-π Use the individual "Performance chart" and "Engagement index" to stay on top of how users engage with your Experiences and quickly spot spikes or different behaviors.
-You can connect a steady completion rate to a healthy trial activation, and so on.
+π Use the individual "Performance chart" and "Engagement index" to monitor user engagement with your Experiences and quickly spot spikes or different behaviors.
+For example, you can connect a steady completion rate to a healthy trial activation.

 Review specific behaviors